Tags

-On April 14, 1902, when he was 27 years old, James Cash Penney began his career in retail management when he opened his first store in Kemmerer, in partnership with Guy Johnson and Thomas Callahan.
+On April 14, 1902, when he was 27 years old, James Cash Penney began his career in retail management when he opened his first store in Kemmerer, Wyoming, in partnership with Guy Johnson and Thomas Callahan.
 He named it “The Golden Rule.”
-In fact, when Mr. Penney opened his first several stores they were called that.
+In fact, when Penney opened his first several stores they were called that.
+Two more stores were created with his participation.

-He participated in the creation of two more stores.
-In 1907, when Johnson and Callahan dissolved their partnership, he purchased full interest in all three locations.
+In 1907, when Johnson and Callahan dissolved their partnership, Penney purchased full interest in all three locations.

 By following rigid economies and selling for cash, Penney made substantial profits and eventually established a chain of such stores.